AaronTHCheung/OCR-on-Single-Digit/readme.md

 2. If the script runs successfully, you should see two numbers in the terminal output that are separated by a comma.
     - 1<sup>st</sup> number: the digit classified by the CNN model
     - 2<sup>nd</sup> number: classification confidence level (higher means greater confidence)
 - Example: 'test_image.jpg' is a scanned image of a handwritten digit '2'.
 To use the included CNN model to classify the handwritten digit, we can type the following command in the shell propmpt: ```python digit_classifier.py image --model cnn```.
-The terminal would be as follows:
+The terminal output would be as follows:
     ```console
     2,0.9852445721626282
     ```